Keeper-Security/Commander/README.md

 - A single vault record can contain any number of connection references, or the connections can be separated one per record.
 - If a system command requires user interaction (e.g. if a passphrase is included on an SSH key file), Commander will prompt for input.
+- Just like any other Keeper vault record, a connection record can be shared among a team, shared to another Keeper user or remain private.

 ### Targeted Password Rotations & Plugins